Church of the Good Shepherd (Rosemont, Pennsylvania): War memorial

 The war memorial, created in 1942, honors parishioners who have served in the armed forces in and since World War II.
 It was installed at the urging of a parishioner, Lt.
 Gen. Milton Baker, who also established the nearby Valley Forge Military Academy and College.

 Crypt

 There is a columbarium and funerary chapel in the crypt of the church, along with a burial vault containing the remains of benefactor Harry Banks French and members of his family.

-Worship

-Schedule

-The church is open Monday through Friday for visits and meditation.
-Masses are celebrated on Sunday at 8:00 am (Low Mass) and at 10:30 am (Sung High Mass).
-Separate children's and adult formation classes are held at 9:30 am.

-Morning Prayer is held on Monday to Saturday at 9:00 am and Evening Prayer on Monday to Friday at 5:30 pm.

-Mass is also celebrated on Wednesdays, Fridays, and major holy days regardless of whether they fall on Wednesdays or Fridays.

-Practice

-As at other High Church, Anglo-Catholic churches, worship at Good Shepherd incorporates the later Catholic Revival's devotional and eucharistic practices: